dmitrycello/yaglpp/docs/USAGE.md

 ![10-project-properties-2](10-project-properties-2.png)

 The application project may be used in one of the four (4) platform configurations.
-It is necessary to set the six (6) project properties under each configuration.
+It is necessary to set the eight (8) project properties under each configuration.
 Among the other properties, the Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol), where as the Debug platform configuration is using _NODEFAULTLIB_ linker option, to remove the [Linker Tools Warning LNK4098](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4098?view=msvc-170), appearing since only the _Release_ version of external libraries is being used.
 To set up a property, select it, press the rightmost drop-down control, and hit **`<Edit...>`**:

 ![10-project-properties-3](10-project-properties-3.png)